joelchrono12/joelchrono12.ml/_posts/2022-07-08-putting-a-price-to-my-work.md

 I have to say, I don't know how this didn't cross my mind when I talked about [my opinion on Impostor Syndrome](/blog/on-feeling-like-an-impostor/), since when it comes to Graphic Design, I do have quite a lot of mixed feelings.

 It's so weird.
 How can I dare to design 400+ icons for free for Arcticons, and then ask for a commission after doing a profile pic that might as well be another icon?
-How did it cross my mind to give a free icon to an indie dev making an app that isn't even FOSS but I liked a lot, and then request money from open source projects that just need some graphics for a website.
+How did it cross my mind to give a free icon to an indie dev making an app that isn't even FOSS but I liked a lot, and then request money from open source projects that just need some graphics for a website?

 I feel like a hypocrite.